Provides accommodation, information, advocacy and referral to individuals, couples and families who are homeless or at risk of homelessness.

-Intensive Tenancy Support is provided to clients who are housed in stimulus properties.
+Supportive Housing Properties are provided to clients who are housed in stimulus properties.
 The stimulus properties are transitional properties for clients who have ‘ongoing’ and ‘complex’ needs.
 Whilst housed in these properties clients are obligated to remain engaged with their support provider and are required to engage in case management processes to assist client to develop the skills necessary to transition to longer term accommodation in either the public/community housing sector or in the private rental market.
 Stimulus properties are not a long term housing option.

 Homelessness Children’s Support

 Homelessness Children’s Support is provided to all accompanying children of people who access our service for assistance or support.
 This means that whilst children present as part of a family unit they are in fact viewed as ‘individuals’.
 This means that every child will be provided with an intake, and assessment and will be case managed in accordance with their individual and family needs.
 If you are unsure of what this means and would like further information please contact us for further information.

 Outreach Support is provided to people who are unable to access or do not wish to access homelessness accommodation at that point in time.
 To be an outreach client you must have completed an intake and assessment process and been allocated a case manager.
 Outreach clients will be supported in their own environment, for example – rough sleepers, couch surfers or in hospital.
 Outreach support will be provided until such time as the crisis is over or accommodation has been sourced.